 I used 4 lbs of unsalted butter to make ghee.
 This will yield around 48 oz of homemade ghee.

-You can reduce the quantity as per desired, but the process of making ghee still will remain the same.
+You can reduce the quantity as desired, but the process of making ghee will still remain the same.
 Depending upon the quantity of the butter the cooking time will vary.

 Pic Shown: Left - whitish foam/froth build-up.
 Right - gradually the froth starts to dissipate.